-All students undergo a process to determine their circus discipline specialisation.
-This is a collaborative process between the student and staff, leading to a decision about which circus discipline is suited both physically and creatively to that person.
+All students (other than those on the juggling strand or who hold a conditional offer which restricts their discipline choice) undergo a process to determine their circus discipline specialisation.
+This is a collaborative process between the student and staff, leading to a decision about which circus discipline is suited both physically and psychologically to that person.
 Our goal is to help the young circus performer to establish the foundation for a long and fruitful career.
 We aim for all students in this first year to have completed this process by the end of the spring term.
 In the final term we create a timetable that prepares students for continued development in the 2nd Year of the Foundation Degree in Circus Arts.